 If you know the reasons that lead to dips in your customer retention rate, you can take steps to tackle those reasons and to improve your customers experience of your brand.

-And, if less people are leaving, you’ll not only be improving customer retention rate but also customer satisfaction and brand loyalty.
+And if fewer people are leaving, you’ll not only be improving customer retention rate but also customer satisfaction and brand loyalty.